 I crossed the Kinta River and came to the art lane of Ipoh new town where I slowed down my pace and took photos of new artworks from my last visit.

 I came to Cleanpro Express, a self-service laundry service, about 30 minutes after setting off from Nam Heong.
+The machines accepted only tokens.
 The cleaning steps were similar to the laundry service I used in Malacca.
 Cold water washing was RM5 and drying was RM5.50 (28 minutes).
-Detergent was not free and was selling at RM1.50 per box and the dispenser accepted only 50-sen coins — I needed 3 coins.
-Total cost was RM12 but I had a RM50 note and a 50-sen coin.
+Detergent was not free and cost RM1.50 per box and the dispenser accepted only 50-sen coins — I needed 3 coins.
+Total cost was RM12 but I had a RM50-note and a 50-sen coin.

 It took about an hour to complete the washing but it was an unpleasant experience.
 The shop had a glass panel facing the morning sun and greenhouse effect was making it warm inside the shop.
 A fan was operating initially but stopped 15 minutes before my washing was done.
-It was either the sauna or the sun.
+It was either the sauna inside the shop or the sun outside.

 I did not realised I was very near to Tong Sui Kai (糖水街), the famous dessert street of Ipoh.
 Apart from desserts, most of the stalls along this street served great dishes too.
-The stalls usually opened in the evening, but I took a peep anyway.
-All the stalls were closed.
+The stalls usually opened in the evening, but I went to take a peep anyway.
+Well, all the stalls were closed.

 I was back in the hotel to hang my clothes to cool them.
 Rest a while before heading out again.